ClearSlide/Fantastic-Transcoder/readme.md

 - hopefully deprecate polling function in favor of triggering from SQS - cmon amazon!
 - Make it easier for contributors to add support for alternate IIASPs (google and azure functions)
+- Add support for subtitles - break them out with the audio during segmentation
 - FAQ

 ## Maintainers